 You may like to read: A Complete Guide to Buy The Best Laptops for Music Production

 Most of the money you spend on a mid-range budget laptop goes to the sheer specs, and the HP 15-dy1036nr laptop is no different.
 It’s got the latest specs that will give you a good run for your money when it comes to day to day productivity.
 It’s powered by a quad-core 10th Gen Intel i5-1035G1 processor with 1.0 GHz base frequency.
 However, thanks to Intel® Turbo Boost Technology, it can go all the way up to 3.6 GHz.
 In addition to that, it’s got 8 GB DDR4 RAM and a 256 GB SSD.
 The SSD provides for a fast boot-up as well as efficient and quick file management.

-You may like to check out: The Best Laptops Powered by Intel Core i5 Processor of 2020
+You may like to check out: The Best Laptops Powered by Intel Core i5 Processor

 On the subject of graphics, there is no dedicated graphics unit.
 All it has is an Intel Integrated graphics unit.
 Hence, you can’t expect to game or do any graphics-intensive tasks here.
 It may be possible to play a few indie games with a few minor tweaks if necessary, but it’s not a budget gaming device, to say the least.
 Check our guide on budget gaming laptops if you’re looking for a gaming device on a budget.